-The Community Companions service is currently operating by phone during the coronavirus outbreak so all of our clients are still receiving regular weekly or even daily support throughout these uncertain times.
+The Community Companions service is currently operating mainly by phone during the coronavirus outbreak so all of our clients are still receiving regular weekly or even daily support throughout these uncertain times.

 Volunteering with adults who are lonely and/or socially isolated

 Community Companions is a project to tackle isolation and depression in adults, running in Central Bradford (BD1, BD2, BD3, BD5, BD7, BD8, BD9) and Baildon (BD17).

 Are you able to give the gift of time?

 This would be spending one hour per week befriending an individual over the phone or meeting face-to-face outdoors for a walk and a chat to help their loneliness and reduce their social isolation.

 Being housebound and other factors such as poor mobility can lead to social isolation, loneliness and depression, which can reduce an individual’s interest or pleasure in doing things, cause disturbed sleep and affect eating habits, in turn leading to a poor quality of life.

 Our volunteers will receive training and then make regular visits or phone calls to an individual aged 18+ who is lonely.
 You will be offering one-to-one support, building their confidence and encouraging them to access local community activities and make new friendships.

 Mind in Bradford is running the project in partnership with the Bradford Districts CCG.

 Volunteers can apply by either clicking the Online Application button to the left or downloading the pdf below and sending it to [email protected].
 All training will be provided by Mind in Bradford including a DBS check.